THS-International/website/src/markdown-pages/faq.md

           If you are unsure what chapter you belong, you can check [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRBIcNbmG1vW0L47mWMuLZHwui7QHFuIz8RlkTrKtgIUh21nwcyDRdkFi56i1O2j1EvkmFlEqJ4yw0i/pubhtml).
         title: What’s my chapter?
-      - description: >-
-          Currently, we are working on finalizing our event calendar.
-More information will come, but hopefully by July for the Fall 2020 Reception!
-        title: When will I be able to sign up for events?
-      - description: >-
-          This is to be determined!
-If you are a new masters or international student, we will let you know!
-But hopefully in July!
-        title: 'When will the event calendar be released? '
   - category: THS Membership and Student Card
     questions:
       - description: >-